BettercareHealth/bettercare/maternal-care/test-11.md

 # Test 11: The third stage of labour

-Please choose the one most correct answer to each question and statement.

 1. The third stage of labour starts when:
 	-	The cervix is fully dilated
 	-	The anterior shoulder of the infant is delivered